Sedign Solutions

 The findings parallel those of Morty et al.7, reporting a modest reduction of less than 20% in urea clearance over the course of a three-hour dialysis session.
 More importantly, their study emphasized a much more substantial reduction in clearance for larger molecules, with dextran experiencing a staggering 90% reduction (molecular weights: dextran-25,000 Da; urea-60 Da).
 This reduction in clearance occurs progressively, with the bulk of it transpiring between the 40 and 120-minute mark of the dialysis session.

 Intra-dialytic membrane clogging remains an evident but unsolved challenge in dialysis.
-This phenomenon results in a notable decrease in both the flux of solutes and ultrafiltration rates, consequently diminishing the overall effectiveness of a dialysis session.
-The area under the OCM plot, reflecting the product of clearance (K) and time (t), directly correlates with session adequacy (Kt/V).
-A substantial decline in clearance (K) values during the session corresponds to a proportional decrease in dialysis adequacy (Kt/V).
-Notably, as this clogging phenomenon occurs during the session itself, structurally or chemically modifying a dialyzer during its manufacturing proves insufficient in mitigating it.
+This phenomenon results in a notable decrease in both the flux of solutes, consequently diminishing the overall effectiveness of a dialysis session.
+Notably, as CP occurs during the session itself, structurally or chemically modifying a dialyzer during its manufacturing proves insufficient in mitigating it.
 Thus, a pressing need exists for a mechanism that effectively combats fouling and concentration polarization during dialysis.

-Introducing Diaraise, an innovative dialysis equipment accessory designed to combat intra-dialytic membrane clogging.
+Introducing Diaraise, an innovative dialysis equipment accessory designed to combat intra-dialytic CP.
 This non-invasive device seamlessly attaches to the dialyzer without direct contact with process fluids and is compatible with all existing dialysis equipment.

 In our clinical investigations, Diaraise exhibited remarkable efficacy, with a mean percentage reduction in clearance values of only 4.41% compared to 12.69% in regular sessions (p<0.001).
-Diaraise effectively dislodges fouling and CP layers, preventing the reduction of pore radius (r) and pore number (n) described in Equation 1.1.
-Consequently, a larger membrane surface area (A) is available for solute transport, leading to an increased diffusive flux (φ) and improvements in session adequacy.
+Diaraise effectively dislodges the CP layers, preventing the reduction of pore radius and pore number.
+Consequently, a larger membrane surface area is available for solute transport, leading to an increased diffusive flux and improvements in session adequacy.

-Safety of patients and dialysis equipment is of utmost importance.
-Diaraise was effectively demonstrated to be safe.
+Diaraise was demonstrated to be safe.
 No significant differences were observed in blood parameters, and no alarms were triggered on the dialysis machine during its application.

 This technology is versatile and can be applied across various dialysis modalities, including low-flux, high-flux, hemodiafiltration, and SLED.
-Its adaptability makes it a valuable tool for addressing membrane clogging and enhancing dialysis efficiency across different renal-care settings.
 Particularly in high-flux dialysis, Diaraise has the potential to improve ultrafiltration rates, prevent back-filtration, and facilitate more effective convective solute transport.

 Achieving optimal clearance of solutes during a dialysis session remains a major challenge.
 The incorporation of Diaraise with the dialysis process has demonstrated promising results in mitigating membrane clogging.
 By enhancing the clearance of solutes, Diaraise can help achieve better quality of life of patients, higher operational efficiency and improved profitability.
 The implementation of this technology holds the potential to revolutionize dialysis by addressing a critical unmet need in the field of renal care.